bobby-08/Basic-Image-Classification/README.md

 # Basic-Image-Classification

-Basic Image Classification of Hand Written Number from the MNIST dataset.
+This is a Basic Image Classification of Hand Written Number from the MNIST dataset.

+We will be importing the MNIST dataset using tensorflow.